Proper Wrist Hinge in Golf: Clear Checkpoints + Drills

 The wrists control the clubface.

-The wrist hinge influences the positioning of the club at the top, which in turn affects the transition to the downswing, ultimately determining where your clubface is at impact.
-Pretty important!
+The wrist hinge influences the club’s position at the top, which in turn affects the transition to the downswing and ultimately determines where your clubface is at impact.

 Take one swing where you feel like you don’t hinge your wrists until the top of the swing.
-Then, take a swing where you set your wrists almost immediately after taking the clubface away from the ball.
+Then take a swing where you set your wrists almost immediately after taking the club away from the ball.

 The difference in these two swings will likely feel huge, and one or the other may make it easier for you to get a square clubface at impact.